-Interview Preparation Tactics
+A Guide to Interview Preparation

 Posted by Melbourne Resume Writing Services on 2 Apr 2025

-This doesn’t have to be the case.
+This doesn’t have to be the scenario.

 It’s all in body language

-Think about your strengths and weaknesses.
+Think about your strengths and weaknesses

 Prepare questions

-"Does the company have any major projects on right now"
+"Does the company have any major projects underway in the present"

-"What are the opportunities to advance and further education?"
+"What are the opportunities to further develop and learn?"

 Know your salary expectations